2026 United States attorney general elections: Idaho

 Attorney General Raúl Labrador was elected in 2022 with 62.6% of the vote.
-He is eligible to seek re-election but has not yet stated if he will do so.
+He is running for re-election for a second term.
+Democrat Lori Hickman is challenging him.

 Illinois

 Attorney General Kwame Raoul was re-elected in 2022 with 54.4% of the vote.
 He is running for re-election.
 Former Chicago alder and perennial candidate Bob Fioretti is running for the Republican nomination.

 Iowa

 Attorney General Brenna Bird was elected in 2022 with 50.8% of the vote.
 She initially expressed interest in running for governor, but announced on July 2, 2025, that she would run for re-election to a second term.
+She is being challenged by Democratic Nathan Willems.

 Kansas

 Attorney General Kris Kobach was elected in 2022 with 50.8% of the vote.
 He is running for re-election to a second term.
 Democratic attorney Chris Mann, who was the party's nominee in the 2022 attorney general election, is running for the Democratic nomination.